Advertisement

 Collage work of bold prints shows a Black woman in repose, looking calmly outward, her eyes created by a black & white photo

-Mickalene Thomas’s 2015 ‘Afro Goddess Looking Forward’.
+Mickalene Thomas’s 2015 ‘Afro Goddess Looking Forward.’
 Rhinestones, acrylic, and oil on panel, Collection of Mickalene Thomas.
 (Image courtesy of the Barnes Foundation.)

-With an exhibition titled All About Love there are questions.
+With an exhibition titled All About Love, there are questions.
 What kind of love?
 How will art deliver that love?
 Will I love the art?
-At Mickalene Thomas’s current Barnes exhibition chances are good you may just love it—or at least like it.
+At Mickalene Thomas’s current Barnes exhibition, chances are good you may just love it—or at least like it.
 The special exhibition galleries host a party for your eyes.

 Theories of love

 So, what about love?
 The exhibition title refers to the bell hooks text All About Love, which postulates an ethic of love as an intentional act.
 Along similar lines, the French philosopher Jean-Luc Nancy describes love as the act of thinking as opposed to romance or an ideal.
 He claimed all love equivalent, whether erotic, familial, or platonic.
-I considered these theories as I looked at—and thought about—the artworks which include mixed-media paintings, photography, video, neon, and furniture.
+I considered these theories as I looked at—and thought about—the artworks, which include mixed-media paintings, photography, video, neon, and furniture.

 Affirming queer existence with the female gaze

 Thomas thinks a lot about women, painting imagined spaces that are outside of a patriarchal-hetero world.
-The show’s first section, titled Afro Goddesses, displays Whatever You Want, large portrait of former lover Maya, wearing an unbuttoned blouse and panties, seated on a floral-printed couch, leaning into the picture plane.
+The show’s first section, titled Afro Goddesses, displays Whatever You Want, a large portrait of former lover Maya wearing an unbuttoned blouse and panties, seated on a floral-printed couch, leaning into the picture plane.
 The work shimmers literally and figuratively.
 Maya’s gaze holds lusty desire; her breast invites the beloved’s touch.
 Thomas based the painting on a photograph taken when the couple lived together in Brooklyn; it conjures up the intense passion they once shared.
-Her images are affirmation of her queer existence via the female gaze.
+Her images are an affirmation of her queer existence via the female gaze.

 A mark of Thomas’s signature mixed-media style is her use of rhinestones alluding to Indigenous art traditions and Haitian Vodou art.
 Many mixed-media paintings are profusely embellished with these little stones, refracting light that creates textured, iridescent, sensually seductive surfaces.